promptfoo/promptfoo/site/docs/providers/http.md

 If not specified, HTTP POST with content-type application/json is assumed if the body is an object or array.

-The body can be a string or a JSON object.
-If the body is a string, it will be sent as the raw request body.
-If the body is a JSON object, it will be sent as a JSON body.
-If body is an object, the conten type header MUST be application/json.
+`body` can be a string or a JSON object.
+If the body is a string, it will be sent as a raw request body and you may have to specify a `Content-Type` header.
+If the body is an object, then content type is automatically set to `application/json`.

 ### JSON Example